 A voice assistant, also known as an ‘intelligent virtual assistant’ (IVA) or a ‘connected consumer device’ (CCD), can help elderly citizens overcome common dangers.
 Such as falling, forgetting or being isolated.
 Here are six areas we have identified:

 Falls are one of the most common dangers amongst the elderly and are on the rise in care homes as staffing levels are decreasing.
 Every minute, six people over 65 suffer a fall with such accidents accounting for 10% of ambulance calls and cost the NHS over £2.3 billion each year (British Geriatrics Society).

-A resident may fall and if they can’t reach their nurse call or emergency alert cord, they could be lying in pain for some time.
-So voice recognition software can literally be a life saver in this instance.
+A resident may fall, and if they can’t reach their nurse call or emergency alert cord, they could be lying in pain for some time.
+So voice recognition software can be a lifesaver in this instance.

 Voice recognition can remind the user when to pay a bill, how much is due and even pay it for you.
 With some systems, like Beyond Television, you can use voice assistants in care homes to control television channels.

 Want a coffee?
 Ask the voice assistant for one!

 3. Reduce Isolation

 Loneliness is a significant contributor to Alzheimer’s and in the UK can increase the risk of premature death by up to 25% as well as lead to alcoholism and depression.
 Technology can help address this by enabling regular contact with distant friends and family and with voice assistants, they can keep their minds sharp and get reminders of social appointments.
 While not a replacement for companionship, they do provide a degree of interaction with the outside world in a way that screen- or keyboard-based devices may not.